RamSailopal/YottaWeb-Test/README.md

 1000 users were tested against each stack.
 The number of requests were allowed to reach approxamately 100000 requests.

-The results for each stakc can be found here:
+The results for each stack can be found here:

 **yottamgweb** - https://htmlpreview.github.io/?https://github.com/RamSailopal/YottaWeb-Test/blob/main/locust_reports/yottamgweb.html